 July 20, 1944 ~ William Neal Browder, commonly known as country singer TG Sheppard, born in Humboldt, Tennessee, USA ~ Scored close to two dozen Billboard Country charttopppers from the mid-1970s through the mid-1980s including Devil In The Bottle, I Loved 'Em Every One, Only One You, Finally and Make My Day, the latter a collaboration with actor Clint Eastwood.
 Sheppard is married to singer, songwriter Kelly Lang

 July 20, 1941 ~ Jazz baritone saxophonist, clarinetist Charles Tyler born in Cadiz, Kentucky, USA ~ Leader and sideman.
-Worked with Ornette Coleman, Sunny Murray, Arthur Blythe, Bobby Bradford, David Murray, Steve Reid, Cecil Taylor, Billy Bang, Sun Ra, Khan Jamal, Steve Lacy, Albert Ayler, Wilber Morris, Hal Russell, and others ~ Tyler passed away in 1992
+Worked with Ornette Coleman, Sunny Murray, Arthur Blythe, Bobby Bradford, David Murray, Steve Reid, Cecil Taylor, Billy Bang, Sun Ra, Khan Jamal, Steve Lacy, Albert Ayler, Wilber Morris, and Hal Russell ~ Tyler passed away in 1992

 July 20, 1938 ~ Pop singer, dancer, songwriter Jo-Ann Campbell born in Jacksonville, Florida, USA ~ Best known for her 1962 I'm The Girl From Wolverton Mountain single, an answer song to Claude King's Wolverton Mountain.
 Other charting singles include Motorcycle Michael and Mother Please (I'd Rather Do It Myself).
 Retired from music in 1964 after marrying producer Troy Seals